HPOE Live Webinars

 In December 2016, Health Services Research (HSR) journal published a special issue to report on some of the most important findings available from the seven PSML (patient safety and medical liability) demonstration grants.
 The issue also previews tools developed as a part of the PSML effort and discusses key implementation challenges to replicating these innovations and similar future policy and clinical interventions.

-Join HPOE and HSR for a webinar about AHRQ’s endeavors to study the progress of health care at the intersection of patient safety and medical liability.
+This webinar is about AHRQ’s endeavors to study the progress of health care at the intersection of patient safety and medical liability.

 - The advancements and outputs of patient safety and medical liability research in recent years